Kaylotura/buster-world/proposal.md

 * Chain Sprite - Easy - 1/2 day
 * Chain Hit Box - Easy - 1 day
 * Chain Bubble Interaction - Medium - 2 days
-* Score Menue - Easy - 1/2 day
+* Score Menu - Easy - 1/2 day
 * *Game Experience sans fleshing out*
 * Assign Bubbles value - Easy - 1/2 day
 * Database - Hard? - 5 days

 ##Future Goals
+* Global Pause/Character invulnerability on Menu open...
-* Buildings as Objects that chains stick to and Bubbles bounch off of.
+* Buildings as Objects that chains stick to and Bubbles bounce off of.
 * Music (Midi Music)
 * Sound Effects
-* Four upgrade grapples [Includes new menue and Upgrade drops]
+* Four upgrade grapples [Includes new menu and Upgrade drops]
   * Standard
   * Double (can shoot 1 grapple while a grapple is already shot)
   * Hook (Pops 2 bubbles instead of 1)
   * Laser (Shorter 'chain' but can fire up to 5 chains)
-* Four upgrade foods [Includes new menue and Upgrade drops]
+* Four upgrade foods [Includes new menu and Upgrade drops]
   * Apple (Pops all bubbles on screen down to smallest size)
   * Kale (+1 Resolve, not limited to 3)
   * Radish (Immune to next 2 Bubble hits)
-  * Banana (Reduces Speed of all bubles to 0 for 3 seconds)
+  * Banana (Reduces Speed of all bubbles to 0 for 3 seconds)
 * Distractions (Different type of bubbles or targets that grapples can interact with)
   * Pointy Snail (If chain interacts with Pointy Snail, Pointy snail comes to Icon, and reduces Resolve)
   * Swooping Hawk (Quickly flies around popping bubbles but offering no points to the player)